Donofrio Technology Series

 The Ridgefield Library was one of just 9 libraries across the country tapped to be part of an exciting new NASA program to empower women's success, especially in science.

-- WATSON: Jeopardy and Beyond - Tuesday, May 31, 7 PM at Veteran's Park Elementary School, 8 Governor Street, Ridgefield.
+- WATSON: Jeopardy and Beyond - Tuesday, May 31 at Veteran's Park Elementary School

-Two IBM Engineers who work on the DEEPQA Artificial Intelligence system, more affectionately know as Watson, discuss their fascinating work.
-Come find out how this incredible machine was built and programmed to compete on Jeopardy (and win).
+Two IBM Engineers who work on the DEEPQA Artificial Intelligence system, more affectionately know as Watson, discussed their fascinating work and explained how this incredible machine was built and programmed to compete on Jeopardy (and win).

 Jennifer Chu-Carroll, PhD, Research Staff Member & Manager, IBM TJ Watson Research Center, works on algorithms for identifying relevant question content in order to generate possible answers, as well as on special question processing.